RodeoYeeHa/behave2unitgen/README.md

     public class ContactDeleteTest {
     ...

 The @DBUnitConfiguration-Annotation is imporant to notice.
-Here you define a special Dataset loader, that enables you to reference methods instead of XML-Files.
+Here you define a special DataSetLoader, that enables you to reference methods instead of XML-Files.
 Here is how you use it:

     	@Test
     	@DatabaseSetup(type=DatabaseOperation.CLEAN_INSERT, value="method:setup")